Full Circle: How Air Is Reborn With In-House Recycling

-What’s Air cushioning made of anyway?
-There are two main components, and the first is thermoplastic polyurethane (TPU), a type of plastic loved for its toughness and recyclability.
+What's Air cushioning made from anyway?
+There are two main components and the first is thermoplastic polyurethane (TPU), a type of plastic loved for its toughness and recyclability.

-“While TPU isn’t infinitely recyclable, we are able to recycle it over and over again in our process,” says sustainability program manager, Makely Lyon.
-Thanks to decades of practice, we’ve refined our process to recycle and reuse much of what would otherwise be discarded scraps.
+"While TPU isn't infinitely recyclable, we are able to recycle it over and over again in our process", says sustainability programme manager, Makely Lyon.
+Thanks to decades of practice, we've refined our process to recycle and reuse much of what would otherwise be discarded scraps.

-“Our team recognized the need to eliminate the use of SF6, a gas with very high global warming potential, back in the ’90s” says Makely.
-“It took years of innovation.
-But since 2006, we have been SF6-free and use 100% nitrogen instead.”
+"Our team recognised the need to eliminate the use of SF6, a gas with very high global warming potential, back in the '90s", says Makely.
+"It took years of innovation, but since 2006, we have been SF6-free and use 100% nitrogen instead".

 Let's Make Some Air!

 Step 1: Put two TPU sheets together and then heat them to the ideal temperature.
-All that heat makes the stiff TPU pliable so you can mold it into the right shape, and seal it — airtight, of course.
+All that heat makes the stiff TPU pliable so you can mould it into the right shape and seal it—airtight, of course.

-Step 2: Remove Air units from the mold once they’re set, then trim off any excess TPU to dial in the shape.
-Don’t forget to save those scraps!
-You’ll need them for the last step.
+Step 2: Remove Air units from the mould once they're set, then trim off any excess TPU to fine-tune the shape.
+Don't forget to save those scraps!
+You'll need them for the last step.